These are the BEST Zucchini brownies ever! They’re ooey, gooey, and SUPER fudgy. And NO one will know they have zucchini inside!

 - 2 teaspoons vanilla extract

 - 2 cups shredded zucchini (1 large or 2 small zucchinis)

 - 1/2 cup chopped walnuts, optional

 - 2 cups powdered sugar

 - 1 tablespoon vanilla extract

 - Pinch of salt

 - Preheat oven to 350°F. Line a 9x13" baking pan with foil and spray with cooking spray.
 Set aside.

 - In a medium bowl, whisk together flour, cocoa, baking soda, and salt.
 Set aside.

 - Using an electric mixer fitted with a paddle attachment, mix together the oil, sugar, and vanilla until well combined.
 Add the dry ingredients and stir.
 Fold in the zucchini.
-If your mixture is still very powdery, add up to 5 tablespoons water (start with 1 tablespoon and work up from there, stirring well after each addition).
+Let the mixture sit for a few minutes so the batter can absorb the moisture from the zucchini.
+Then, if your mixture is still very powdery, add up to 5 tablespoons water (start with 1 tablespoon and work up from there, stirring well after each addition).
 The batter will be very thick but shouldn't be powdery.
 (It partially depends on how wet your zucchini is!)
 Add walnuts, if desired.
+You may need to use your hands to work the water in instead of a spoon.
+The dough is super thick, like cookie dough.
+Do not add too much water!
 Spread in prepared pan.